CuteSuwakoFroggyThighs/Kubinashi-Randomization/README.md

 Possibly in the future, I'll look into including stages from Cirno, Rumia, and Seija's respective modes.
 That's a bit more work and will require adding doors to make sure the game is always possible to complete.

 Futher in the future, I may attempt adding character randomization.
 That will be a massive undertaking, as every stage will require a resouce allocation for each possible character, along with safe switching between everyone.
 We'll see.

+# Credits

+[ぱらどっと](https://sekibanki.jp/) (Paradot) for developing this wonderful game I adore to no end.

+[Pinky Cat](https://pinky-cat.github.io/) for information on editing stage loading.

+UndertaleModTool and its various offshoots for making it even possible to work with GameMaker modding.

+# Discredits

+Dinner for watching House MD for 2 hours then passing out with the show still running (and leaving most episodes cut off to the last 10 minutes so we couldn't see anything of the actual episode).

+I will not elaborate on why he gets his own section beyond that.